Descriptors for scripts

 Role role String

-Class class Comma-separated string A list of the class's stylesheet selectors.
+Class class Comma-separated string List of the class style-sheet selectors

 Title